kisstamasj/notes/notes/Azure-development-path/AZ-900-Microsoft-Azure-Fundamentals/2-could-concepts.md

 - IaaS provides servers, storage and networking as a service
 - PaaS is a superset of IaaS and also includes middleware, such as database management tools
 - SaaS is when a service is built on top of PaaS, like Office 365
 - Serverless means that you don't have any servers.
-Let's a single function be hosted, deployed, run and managed on its own
+Let a single function be hosted, deployed, run and managed on its own

 ## Azure Marketplace
 - Solutions and Services